7 Food Delivery Services in Canada for Busy Moms and Dads

 Confession: I hate dinner.
 I mean, I love making pancakes and French toast for my kids on the weekend, because I know they’ll eat every last maple-soaked drop.
-But between hockey and music practices, homework and bedtime, weeknights are a blur.
-Plus, generally devoid of sugar, dinner time in itself is a minefield when it comes to picky eater preferences I can never quite keep track of.
+But dinner time in itself is a minefield when it comes to picky eater preferences I can never quite keep track of.

 If I could just give them a pill and skip the whole mess, I would.
 Until then, I’ve decided to mix things up, adding a food delivery a week just to share the load.
 Even if the kids don’t fall for the mystery dinner of the week, then at least the hubby and I will be happy to get out of our weeknight classics funk.
 But while test-driving some of the services out there, we discovered the kids like many of them too—like a lot.

-Here are my favourite finds and weeknight go-to’s that really helped this mama out:
+Here are my favourite finds and weeknight go-to food delivery services that really helped this mama out:

 View this post on Instagram